Pneumonic plague: China

 An outbreak of the disease in China began in August 2009 in Ziketan Town located in Qinghai Province.
-The town was sealed off and several people died as a result of the disease.
+The town was sealed off, and several people died as a result of the disease.
 According to spokesperson Vivian Tan of the WHO office in Beijing, "In cases like this [in August 2009], we encourage the authorities to identify cases, to investigate any suspicious symptoms among close contacts, and to treat confirmed cases as soon as possible.
 So far, they have done exactly that.
 There have been sporadic cases reported around the country in the last few years so the authorities do have the experience to deal with this."

 In September 2010, five cases of pneumonic plague were reported in Tibet.

 In July 2014, Chinese media reported one case found in Gansu.

-On 12 November 2019, It was announced that two people from the Chinese province of Inner Mongolia were diagnosed with pneumonic plague.
+On 12 November 2019, it was announced that two people from the Chinese province of Inner Mongolia were diagnosed with pneumonic plague.
 They received treatment in Chaoyang District, Beijing, and authorities implemented preventative control measures.
 Later in November, a third case of plague was confirmed.
 A 55-year-old man was diagnosed with bubonic plague after eating wild rabbit in Inner Mongolia.
 The region's health commission says it has no evidence to suggest that this case is linked to the previous two.
 By the end of November, a fourth case was confirmed.
 Chinese health authorities reported a fresh case of bubonic plague in the country's northern Inner Mongolia region, bringing the total number of reported plague cases originating from Inner Mongolia to four.

 Peru

-In August 2010, Peru's health minister Oscar Ugarte announced that an outbreak of plague had killed a 14-year-old boy and had infected at least 31 people in a northern coastal province.
+In August 2010, Peru's health minister, Oscar Ugarte, announced that an outbreak of plague had killed a 14-year-old boy and had infected at least 31 people in a northern coastal province.
 The boy died of bubonic plague on 26 July 2010.
 Ugarte stated that authorities were screening sugar and fish meal exports from Ascope Province, located about 325 miles (520 km) northwest of Lima, not far from the popular Chicama beach.
 Most of the infections in Peru were bubonic plague, with four cases of pneumonic plague.

 The first recorded plague outbreak in Peru was in 1903.
-Prior to the above case, the last known outbreak was in 1994, killing 35 people.
+Before the above case, the last known outbreak was in 1994, killing 35 people.